-- gradual recovery of range of motion and strength through home exercises and physical therapy if indicated.
+- the gradual recovery of range of motion and strength through home exercises and physical therapy if indicated.

 Some patients may recover more quickly than others, particularly in the setting of recurrent, or repeat episodes of, instability.
 An appropriate evaluation includes a comprehensive history and physical exam; x-rays; and frequently an MRI.
 The MRI can prove helpful in confirming the extent of the injury include the presence of an anterior labral tear and any other injuries.
-Anterior labral tears have been demonstrated to occur between 67-100% of time in the setting of a traumatic shoulder dislocation, with the highest rates in young athletes.
+Anterior labral tears have been demonstrated to occur between 67-100% of the time in the setting of a traumatic shoulder dislocation, with the highest rates in young athletes.
 Similarly, the presence of an anterior labral tear is associated with a high recurrence rate (approaching 100% in some series) of shoulder dislocation in young patients returning to contact or collision sports.

 Shoulder dislocations certainly can be managed non-operatively, both in the short-term as well as over the long haul.
 Rehabilitation and bracing in many cases can allow for a return-to-sport, depending on the sport and the athlete’s position.
 Harnesses restrict extension, abduction, and external rotation of the arm, effectively the anterior dislocation position; accordingly, it is easier for an offensive lineman to play in a brace compared to a receiver or defensive back.
 Posterior shoulder instability, be it a subluxation or dislocation phenomena, is more challenging to brace effectively; it is difficult to participate in a sport while restricting forward flexion, adduction, & internal rotation.
 Scapular strengthening is a critical aspect of shoulder rehabilitation & strengthening in addition to rotator cuff exercises.
-A return to sport is permitted once range of motion and strength to protect oneself have returned, understanding the associated risks of continued participation with labral pathology.
+A return to sport is permitted once the range of motion and strength to protect oneself have returned, understanding the associated risks of continued participation with labral pathology.
 Recurrent instability, if untreated over time, can lead to glenoid loss anteriorly, resulting in higher failure rates with arthroscopic treatment, resulting in the need for more complex, open surgical treatment.
 The development of premature shoulder arthritis is a risk with recurrent, neglected shoulder instability as well, occurring up to 25% of the time over 10 years in one series (Hovelius).